Extra-EU trade in manufactured goods

 The structure of exports and imports, in terms of products, differs to some extent.
 The EU exports more semi-manufactured goods such as metals and metal products while for imports manufactured goods are more relevant, in particular clothing.

-Since overtaking the USA in 2001, China has been the biggest supplier to the EU in this product group, representing a share of 31 % in 2011.
+China is the biggest supplier to the EU in this product group, representing a share of 31% in 2013.
 Other important suppliers include the USA, Switzerland and Turkey.
 The main destinations for exports are the USA, Switzerland, Russia and China.

 Data sources and availability